Sckab/Sckab/README.md

 ## About Me

 - 🧠 Introvert with a creative spark — thinking deeply, spitting original vibes.
-- 💻 Passionate about programming: C#, C++, Python, and all the geeky stuff.
+- 💻 Passionate about programming: C, C#, C++, Python, and all the geeky stuff.
 - 🎮 Minecraft modder & community builder — I run **CreateMastery**, a Minecraft modding hub focused on the “Create” mod.
 - 🚀 Dreaming big: building cool projects like a custom OS called **SuperCool OS** and even cooking up a game with my squad **Parallex**.
 - 🤓 Always leveling up my skills and trying new tech challenges.